Use case: Sauer Compressors

 Solution: creating a company-specific set of rules based on the existing terminology resource

-Using a terminology list provided by Sauer Compressors, we drew up rules for evaluating the German term designations and demonstrated how these rules can be used in practice during a training .
+Using a terminology list provided by Sauer Compressors, we drew up rules for evaluating the German designations and demonstrated during a training how these rules can be used in practice.

-Apart from that, we conducted an analysis of previously coordinated German and English terminology.
-We also used rule-conforming examples to show which term formation rules had already been applied or where there was still a need for regulatory action.
+Apart from that, we conducted an analysis of the already coordinated German and English terminology.
+We also used regularly occurring examples to show which term formation rules had already been applied or where there was still a need for regulatory action.

 In addition, we provided the terminology manager at Sauer Compressors with a collection of reliable external sources that she can use to research and evaluate term candidates or their respective concepts.
-This collection also serves to distinguish more easily between coordinate, generic and specific concepts if necessary.
+It also serves to distinguish more easily between coordinate, generic and specific concepts if necessary.

-Finally, we consolidated this customized set of rules into one document, the terminology style guide.
-For the sake of clarity, it only contains the rules relevant to the terminology work at Sauer Compressors, which are illustrated with company-specific examples.
+Finally, we consolidated the individual set of rules into one document, the terminology style guide.
+For the sake of clarity, it only contains the rules relevant to the terminology work at Sauer Compressors, which are further illustrated with the company’s own examples.

-This considerably shortens the time required for coordination processes in the terminology circle itself, since numerous term candidates can be coordinated in advance, either independently by the terminology manager or bilaterally together with the originator of the term candidate.
-New English equivalents are now also coordinated and determined in a consistent way based on established rules and criteria.
+This considerably shortens the time required for coordination processes in the terminology circle itself, since numerous term candidates can be coordinated in advance independently by the terminology manager or bilaterally together with the originator of the term candidate.
+The English equivalents are now also coordinated and determined in a new consistent way based on established rules and criteria.